kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ## Summary

-This KEP introduces two new optional CSI RPCs, `NodeGetID` and `ControllerGetNodeInfo`, that together allow a CSI driver to split node registration into two phases: a lightweight node-side identity call and a controller-side lookup for topology and capacity.
+This KEP introduces a new optional CSI RPC, `ControllerGetNodeInfo`, and a companion request flag on the existing `NodeGetInfo`, that together allow a CSI driver to split node registration into two phases: a lightweight node-side identity call and a controller-side lookup for topology and capacity.
 This eliminates the need for cloud API credentials on worker nodes while preserving full topology-aware scheduling and accurate volume limit tracking.

 ## Motivation